kasparsd/limit-login-attempts/readme.txt

 Contributors: johanee
 Tags: login, security, authentication
 Requires at least: 2.8
-Tested up to: 3.1-RC1
+Tested up to: 3.1-RC4
 Stable tag: 1.6.0

 Limit rate of login attempts, including by way of cookies, for each IP.
+Fully customizable.

 == Description ==